 - 17. Which of the following claims falls within the domain of value theory? - a.
 Morality is objective. - b.
 Moral knowledge is impossible. - c.
 The right thing to do is whatever maximizes happiness. - d.
-The only thing that matters in order to live well is to get what you want.\
+The only thing that matters in order to live well is to get what you want.

 - 18. What area of moral philosophy deals with questions about what our moral obligations are?

-- a. value theory
+- a.
+Value theory

-- b. normative ethics\
+- b.
+Normative ethics

-- c. metaethics
+- c.
+Metaethics

-- d. moral epistemology
+- d.
+Moral epistemology

-- 19. Which of the following commonly motivates people to be skeptical about morality? - a. the existence of moral disagreement - b. the belief that science is the only way of discovering truth - c. the view that all moral rules have exceptions - d. all of the above\
+- 19. Which of the following commonly motivates people to be skeptical about morality? - a.
+The existence of moral disagreement - b.
+The belief that science is the only way of discovering truth - c.
+The view that all moral rules have exceptions - d.
+All of the above

-- 20. An argument in philosophy is a - a. set of claims, including a conclusion and reasons given in support of the conclusion.\ - b. formal debate between competing positions. - c. heated exchange of the sort that is frowned upon by serious philosophers. - d. complex philosophical theory.
+- 20. What is an argument in philosophy? - a.
+A set of claims, including a conclusion and reasons given in support of the conclusion

+- b.
+A formal debate between competing positions - c.
+A heated exchange of the sort that is frowned upon by serious philosophers - d.
+A complex philosophical theory

-- 21. According to the text, moral philosophy begins from a set of - a. moral principles that cannot be doubted. - b. moral rules that is clear enough so as to not require interpretation. - c. plausible ethical claims that is subject to revision.\ - d. none of the above
+- 21. According to the text, how should moral philosophy begin? - a.
+From a set of moral principles that cannot be doubted - b.
+From a set of moral rules that is clear enough so as to not require interpretation - c.
+From a set of plausible ethical claims that is subject to revision - d.
+None of the above

 - 22. Which of the following is impossible?

-- a. a valid argument with a false conclusion
+- a.
+A valid argument with a false conclusion

-- b. a sound argument with a false premise\
+- b.
+A sound argument with a false premise

-- c. a valid argument that is not sound
+- c.
+A valid argument that is not sound

-- d. a sound argument with a true conclusion
+- d.
+A sound argument with a true conclusion

 - 23. If we discover that an argument is invalid, what does this tell us about its conclusion?

 - a.
 It is true.

 - b.
 It is false.

 - c.
 It follows from the premises.

-- d. none of the above\
+- d.
+None of the above

-- 24. According to the text, moral philosophy is primarily concerned with - a. figuring out which particular actions are right or wrong in everyday life. - b. explaining why people make the moral judgments they do. - c. examining the attractions of various ethical theories.\ - d. learning about the differing moral codes of different societies.
+- 24. According to the text, what is moral philosophy primarily concerned with? - a.
+Figuring out which particular actions are right or wrong in everyday life - b.
+Explaining why people make the moral judgments they do - c.
+Examining the attractions of various ethical theories - d.
+Learning about the differing moral codes of different societies

 - 25. What is the best description of the following argument?
 If the sky is yellow, then grass is pink.
 The sky is yellow.
 Therefore, grass is pink.

-- a. valid and sound
+- a.
+Valid and sound

-- b. valid but unsound\
+- b.
+Valid but unsound

-- c. invalid but sound
+- c.
+Invalid but sound

-- d. invalid and unsound
+- d.
+Invalid and unsound